BlackGoku36/armory-tutorials/docs/Getting_Started/Introduction.md

 [**HAXE**](https://haxe.org/) is open source cross-platform toolkit based on modern, high-level, strictly typed, multi-paradigm programming language and cross-compiler that can compile code to target platform native source code or binary.
 Haxe is easy-to-learn if you know java/AS3 and other OOP languages.

+(So basically, Haxe will cross-compile you code to many different language such as Python, C++, Java, Lua, etc., and then you run/compile this cross-compiled code.
+It is usefull if you want to create cross-platform app/games.
+So, many birds with one stone.)

 ### KHA

 [**KHA**](http://kha.tech/) is ultra-portable, high performance, open-source multimedia framework.
 It is low level SDK for building cross-platform games and media applications.
 With the help of Haxe Programming language and the [Krafix shader-compiler](https://github.com/Kode/krafix) it can cross-compile your code and optimize your assets.
 Kha gives you a common API to graphics, audio, input, and networking, for platforms such as Web, Mobile, Desktop, Consoles, [etc](https://github.com/Kode/Kha/wiki/Features#supported-platforms) and Graphics APIs such as Metal, Vulkan, DirectX, WebGL and OpenGL.

+(So basically, Kha is used to create cross-platform graphical apps/game, it will use platform native Graphics API, in order to maximum utilise GPU, resulting in fast, light-weight games/app.)

 ### IRON

 [**IRON**](https://github.com/armory3d/iron) is data-based, asynchronous engine used for building 3D tools, It is built with Kha, Haxe and WebAssembly.
 It is core engine of Armory but is designed to run stand-alone.
 Iron handles render & content pipelines and lets you develop a custom visual engine on top of it.

+(So basically, Iron is an engine, you can use it with other libs such as [Bullet](https://pybullet.org/wordpress/) for your need.)